x4m/pg_tm_aux/README.md

 In certain cases pg_tm_aux cannot create slot:
 1. WAL for LSN is not accesible anymore on the new primary server
 2. Catalog snapshot cannot be built for LSN

+Logical replication may be slightly ahead of physical replication that is acknowledged by synchronous\quorum replics.
+In this case, logical stream might have some transactions that are not committed and will not survive Primary node failover.
+To protect from this pg_tm_aux do not allow to create a slot on current timeline.
+For more informatin please refer to [FOSDEM talk Caveats of replication](https://archive.fosdem.org/2021/schedule/event/postgresql_caveats_of_replication/).